-This document specifies the Endpoint Posture Collection Profile, which describes the best practices for the application of IETF and TNC protocols and interfaces to support the on-going collection, communication, and assessment of endpoint posture, as well as the controlled exposure of endpoint posture to other tools.
+This document specifies the Endpoint Posture Collection Profile, which describes the best practices for the application of IETF, TNC, and ISO/IEC data models, protocols, and interfaces to support the ongoing collection and communication of endpoint posture to a centralized server where it can be stored and made available to other tools.
 This document is an extension of the Trusted Computing Group's Endpoint Compliance Profile Version 1.0 specification [ECP].